turingschool/frontend-lightning-talks/README.md

 ### How To

 1. Fork this repository
-2. Edit the `schedule-1703.md` file by inserting your name and topic into your preferred spot in line.
-Presentations start at the beginning of the allotted block in the calendar and we'll roll through each presentation per the line order of the schedule.
+2. Edit the `schedule-1706.md` file by inserting your topic next to your name.
+Presentations start at the beginning of the allotted block in the calendar and we'll roll through each presentation.

 	```
-	1. Penelope - History of Women In Tech
+	- Penelope: History of Women In Tech
-	2.
-	3.
 	```

 3. Submit a Pull Request to this repository, titled like so: `FirstName LastName: Title of Talk`

-	* Note: We review submissions based on when pull requests are submitted. *You may not see that a preferred place in line and/or topic has been taken if we have not yet merged a pull request to master.*
+	* Note: We review submissions based on when pull requests are submitted. *You may not see that a topic has been taken if we have not yet merged an earlier pull request to master.
+We'll let you know as quickly as possible if your proposed topic is already taken.*

-4. At some point before the day of your lightning talk, you'll need to touch base with your anchor to run through your content. **You** are responsible for reaching out to schedule this.
+4. At some point before the day of your lightning talk, you'll need to touch base with your instructors to run through your content. **You** are responsible for reaching out to schedule this.
 It is not required to physically meet (unless you'd like) - An outline of your talk via Slack is sufficient for approval.

 ----